turingschool/curriculum/source/projects/jscontact.markdown

 #### And Finally, Company Phone Numbers

-Now there's just one red test, the one that set us down this path: @"Company should respond with its phone numbers after they're created"@.
+Now there's just one red test, the one that set us down this path: `"Company should respond with its phone numbers after they're created"`.

-Open up the `Company` model and change the @has_many :phone_numbers@ to reflect the polymorphism.
+Open up the `Company` model and change the `has_many :phone_numbers` to reflect the polymorphism.

 See *green*, breathe a sigh of relief, and *check-in* your code.

 ### Integration tests for People

-Check out the @people_views_spec.rb@ and there are several examples that would apply to companies, too.
+Check out the `people_views_spec.rb` and there are several examples that would apply to companies, too.

-Create a @companies_views_spec.rb@ and bring over anything related to phone numbers.
+Create a `companies_views_spec.rb` and bring over anything related to phone numbers.
 Refactor the `before` block and copied tests to reflect companies.

 #### Implementing Lists, Links, and Partials

-After brining over the tests and updating them to exercise ``company@, I have two failures:
+After brining over the tests and updating them to exercise `@company`, I have two failures:

-* @"the views for companies when looking at a single company should have delete links for each phone number"@
+* `"the views for companies when looking at a single company should have delete links for each phone number"`
-* @"the views for companies when looking at a single company should show the person after deleting a phone number"@
+* `"the views for companies when looking at a single company should show the person after deleting a phone number"`

 I peek at the web interface, and that's not nearly enough.
 Other things I'm missing and don't have examples for:

-* @"the views for companies when looking at a single company should have an add phone number link"@
+* `"the views for companies when looking at a single company should have an add phone number link"`
-* @"the views for companies when looking at a single company should display each of the phone numbers"@
+* `"the views for companies when looking at a single company should display each of the phone numbers"`

 You've got this.
 Use your existing examples and code to guide you, write these two additional tests, and make all four pass!

 And when it's feeling easy...

-* @"the views for companies when looking at a single company should show the person including the new number after creating a phone number"@
+* `"the views for companies when looking at a single company should show the person including the new number after creating a phone number"`
-* @"the views for companies when looking at a single company should show the person including the updated number after editing a phone number"@
+* `"the views for companies when looking at a single company should show the person including the updated number after editing a phone number"`

 You'll need to rebuild the `new` action in `PhoneNumbersController`.
 Here's how I'd do it: